 Joint life insurance is less common because most couples find individual policies easier to manage.
-But a joint policy might make sense for you if:
+But a joint policy might make sense for:

-One spouse may have difficulty qualifying for coverage alone.
+A spouse who may have difficulty qualifying for coverage alone

-You plan to leave an inheritance for your children.
+Couples planning to leave an inheritance for their children

 If you’re considering joint life insurance, it’s best to work with an independent insurance agent and certified financial planner to weigh the options for your circumstances.